Mary’s Miracles: The Blessed Virgin Mary and Benedictine College

 The Tandem Bicycle

-In 2019, Ravens at their graduation will hear from the man behind the tandem bicycle symbols at Benedictine College.
+In 2019, Ravens at their graduation heard from the man behind the tandem bicycle symbols at Benedictine College.

-The keynote speaker for the college’s 2019 Commencement ceremony at its Atchison, Kansas, campus will be five-time Major League Baseball All Star and former Kansas City Royals player Mike Sweeney.
+The keynote speaker for the college’s 2019 Commencement ceremony at its Atchison, Kansas, campus was five-time Major League Baseball All Star and former Kansas City Royals player Mike Sweeney.

 Because of Sweeney, President Minnis has used the tandem bicycle as a symbol of trust in God in his life ever since 2006.
 In February that year, David Moritz, a 1957 alumnus in Dallas, gave the college a million dollars and a challenge.
 He said he would add a million more if the college raised $6 million by June 15.